openvinotoolkit/training_extensions/QUICK_START_GUIDE.md

 ```

-It is also possible to start training just passing the path to dataset roots, then the auto-configuration will be enabled.
-If you created workspace with `otx build`, the training process can be started (in the workspace directory) just with `otx train` command without any additional options.
+It is also possible to start training by just passing the path to dataset roots, then the auto-configuration will be enabled.
+If you created a workspace with `otx build`, the training process can be started (in the workspace directory) just with `otx train` command without any additional options.

 ```bash
 # example of the command line to start object detection training